MariaRiosNavarro/bank-app/README.md

 }
 ```

-# How to use useContext for Global State in React
+# B - How to use useContext for Global State in React

-1 - Create a context file, e.g. AppContext.js (here), to define your global context.
+1 - Create a context file, e.g. AppContext.js to define your global context.
 Here is an example of how to do this:

 ```jsx
 import { createContext, useContext, useState } from "react";